 Applications due: varies, please refer to the call for applications notice

-Status of funding round: not yet open
+Status of funding round: open

 Amount: Up to $1,000 per presenting group if virtual or up to $5,000 if attending face to face.